lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 2. Deploy the contract

 > [!NOTE]
-> If the addresses of the deployed contracts differ from the ones shown in this guide change them in the `LiquidityProvider.sol` file.
+> If any of the addresses of WETH, TEST_TOKEN and NFT Position Manager differ from the ones shown in this guide make sure to change them in the `LiquidityProvider.sol` file.
-> This applies to WETH, TEST_TOKEN and NFT Position Manager.

-TODO: Change this for deterministic deployment.

 ```shell
 rex deploy 0 $RICH_SK_L2 \